ropensci/FedData/README.md

 This package is designed with the large-scale geographic information system (GIS) use-case in mind: cases where the use of dynamic web-services is impractical due to the scale (spatial and/or temporal) of analysis.
 It functions primarily as a means of downloading tiled or otherwise spatially-defined datasets; additionally, it can preprocess those datasets by extracting data within an area of interest (AoI), defined spatially.
 It relies heavily on the [**sp**](http://cran.r-project.org/package=sp), [**raster**](http://cran.r-project.org/package=raster), and [**rgdal**](http://cran.r-project.org/package=rgdal) packages.

-**NOTE:** As of April 22, 2015, version 0.9-2 of the *rgdal* package for *R* does not work well with GDAL 1.11.2.
-Please install GDAL 1.11.1, or wait for an update to *rgdal*.
+**NOTE:** As of May 5, 2015, version 0.9-2 of the *rgdal* package for *R* does not work well with GDAL 1.11.2.
+This breaks the `getNHD()` function for retrieving the National Hydrography Dataset.
+Please install GDAL 1.11.1 and *rgdal* from source, or wait for an update to *rgdal*.

 I recommend [Homebrew](http://brew.sh) for installing *R* and GDAL: